Autumn Classic International

 The Autumn Classic International is an annual figure skating competition sanctioned by the International Skating Union (ISU), organized and hosted by Skate Canada.
 The competition debuted in 2014 in Barrie, Ontario, as one of the inaugural competitions of the Challenger Series.
 The Autumn Classic International has been a Challenger Series event six times during its history.
 Medals were awarded in men's singles, women's singles, pair skating, and ice dance; and when the event was part of the Challenger Series, skaters earned ISU World Standing points based on their results.
-The Autumn Classic International was last held in 2023 in Montreal.
+The event was last held in 2023 in Montreal.

-Yuzuru Hanyu of Japan holds the record for the most wins at the Autumn Classic International in men's singles (with four).
-Meagan Duhamel and Eric Radford of Canada, and Vanessa James and Morgan Ciprès of France, are tied for winning the most titles in pair skating (with two each).
-Tessa Virtue and Scott Moir of Canada, and Piper Gilles and Paul Poirier, also of Canada, are tied for winning the most titles in ice dance (with two each).
-No one skater holds the record in women's singles as there has been a unique champion each time the event has been held.